Eisenhower Matrix for Developers

 DELEGATE

-• Answering a non-blocking question in a team chat channel
+• Answer non-blocking question in team chat

 SKIP IF NEEDED

-• Endlessly configuring your code editor's theme and plugins
+• Endlessly configuring editor themes and plugins

 That's a lot to remember!